-- 53. This Part applies with respect to the retention Application and disposal of stores and equipment of a public body that are unserviceable, obsolete or surplus. - 54.
-(1) A public body shall comply with-
+53. This Part applies with respect to the retention and disposal of stores and equipment of a public body that are unserviceable, obsolete or surplus.

-Guidelines and handbooks in
+Guidelines and handbooks in relation to retention and disposal of public property

-- (a) such general guidelines in relation to the relation to retention retention and disposal of stores and public property equipment of a public body as the Office may issue; - (b) such special guidelines in relation to the retention and disposal of stores and equipment of a public body as the Office may approve for that public body; and - (c) such handbooks in relation to the retention and disposal of stores and equipment of a public body as the Office may approve for that public body for the purposes of ensuring compliance with this Act and guidelines under paragraphs (a) and (b).

-- (2) Special guidelines under subsection (1)(b)- - (a) shall be prepared by the public body and submitted to the Office for its approval; and - (b) may provide that general guidelines under subsection (1)(a) shall apply to a public body subject to such exemptions or amendments as are specified in the special guidelines. - (3) Handbooks under subsection (1)(c) shall be prepared by the public body and submitted to the Office for its approval.
+- 54. (1) A public body shall comply with- - (a) such general guidelines in relation to the retention and disposal of stores and equipment of a public body as the Office may issue; - (b) such special guidelines in relation to the retention and disposal of stores and equipment of a public body as the Office may approve for that public body; and - (c) such handbooks in relation to the retention and disposal of stores and equipment of a public body as the Office may approve for that public body for the purposes of ensuring compliance with this Act and guidelines under paragraphs (a) and (b). - (2) Special guidelines under subsection (1)(b)- - (a) shall be prepared by the public body and submitted to the Office for its approval; and - (b) may provide that general guidelines under subsection (1)(a) shall apply to a public body subject to such exemptions or amendments as are specified in the special guidelines. - (3) Handbooks under subsection (1)(c) shall be prepared by the public body and submitted to the Office for its approval.